Suor/django-cacheops/README.rst

         # And since ops is empty by default you can rewrite last line as:
         '*.*': {'timeout': 60*60},

+        # NOTE: binding signals has its overhead, like preventing fast mass deletes,
+        #       you might want to only register whatever you cache and dependencies.
     }

 You can configure default profile setting with ``CACHEOPS_DEFAULTS``.
 This way you can rewrite the config above: